Where are we and which areas do we cover?

 All teachers have ongoing professional development in special education and many have an additional qualification in a particular area of special need.
 In recent staff training days, we have focused on young people with layered needs, PDA, Multi-sensory impairment, PTSD, epilepsy and the education of children diagnosed with acute anxiety.
-We have considerable expertise in the care and education of young people with hemiplegia and those who have brain tumors and we continually update our knowledge.
+We have considerable expertise in the care and education of young people with hemiplegia and those who have brain tumours and we continually update our knowledge.

 All our TAs attend the same training as the teaching staff.
 We employ assistants with relevant experience who hold NVQ qualifications from Level 2 to level 4.